rocksoncodes/rocksoncodes/README.md

 Check my pinned projects, they’re small steps but each one solves a real problem.

 ## Get In Touch:
-If you want to chat about projects, ideas, or opportunities, my email’s right below, feel free to reach out.</br>
+If you want to chat about projects, ideas or opportunities, my email’s right below, feel free to reach out.</br>

 📧 [coffiecodes@gmail.com](mailto:coffiecodes@gmail.com)